 (8) When it’s your turn to shoot the stage, you will get in position, and then:

 - The R.O.
 (Range Officer) will say “Shooter load & make ready.”
 At that point you will pull your pistol from the holster or bag (don’t ever do this until he/she gives this command or your are DQ city, buddy).
 You will insert the magazine and rack a round in the chamber if the stage calls for a loaded start, and you will reinsert it into the holster.

 - The R.O. will ask “Shooter ready?”
 At that point if you are not ready just raise your hand or stop him.
 If you are ready you can either nod your head or just don’t move at all.

 - The R.O. will say “Stand by,” then there will be a slight delay, and then the buzzer will sound “BEEEEP!“

 - Then you shoot the stage remembering your safety procedures, and following the instructions on the stage plan as quickly as you can.

 (9) When you are done shooting the stage, the R.O. will say “Shooter, if finished, unload and show clear.”
 You will drop the mag, and pull the slide back (or open the cylinder on a revolver), removing the round from the chamber.
 You will hold back the slide and inspect the chamber to make certain there is no round in the chamber, then show the range officer that the chamber is empty.
 Once the RO is satisfied that the chamber is empty, he will say “hammer down.”
 Drop the slide, point the muzzle at the berm, then pull the trigger de-cocking the firearm.
 Then he will say “holster,” and you simply place the bang stick back in the holster.

-(10) The RO will say “The range is safe.”
+(10) The RO will say “The range is clear.”
 Then everyone can approach the targets to score your hits, misses, and any procedural, in addition to marking down your time.
 This will determine your overall score known as “Hit Factor,” and how you place in the match.